 Got scenery?
 Grand Junction does.
 More than 1.3 million acres of Colorado scenery.
-Grand Mesa, rising abruptly on the eastern end of the Grand Valley, has an average elevation of about 10,000 feet and is considered to be the largest flat-top mountain in the world.
+Grand Mesa, rising abruptly on the eastern end of the Grand Junction area, has an average elevation of about 10,000 feet and is considered to be the largest flat-top mountain in the world.
 More than 200 lakes dot the mesa, each surrounded by vast forests of spruce, pine and aspen.
 A designated scenic byway (Hwy 65) crosses Grand Mesa, taking travelers from the sheer sandstone depths of Plateau Canyon to the alpine beauty of the Colorado high country.

 Powderhorn Resort on Grand Mesa offers 1,600 skiable acres, 600 of which are groomed, with a vertical drop of 1,650 feet.
 The resort receives an average of 20-plus feet of snowfall annually, making it a prime destination for skiers and snowboarders from across western Colorado.
 Best of all, it's less than an hour's drive from Grand Junction.

 For a genuine thrill during the summer months, take Highway 65 to the top of Grand Mesa, then follow Lands End Road to the edge of the plateau.
 At Lands End Overlook, the earth seems to drop away beneath your feet, and your 10,000-foot-high perch gives you an eagle's-eye view of hundreds of miles of breathtaking landscape, from the San Juan Mountains of southwestern Colorado to the La Sal Mountains of eastern Utah.